tobiasno/simplex-rust/README.md

 # simplex-rust

-I have written this in university so don' expect a high quality product. ;)
+I have written this in university so don't expect a high quality product. ;)